alexkappa/terraform-provider-auth0/website/docs/r/tenant.html.markdown

 * `default_audience` - (Optional) Default audience (client ID) for API Authorization.
 * `default_directory` - (Optional) Name of the connection that will be used for password grants at the token endpoint.
 Only the following connection types are supported: LDAP, AD, Database Connections, Passwordless, Windows Azure Active Directory, ADFS.
 * `error_page` - (Optional) Nested argument of the error page.
 Defined below.
-* `description` - (Optional) A longer, human-readable description for the AMI.
-* `ena_support` - (Optional) Specifies whether enhanced networking with ENA is enabled.
-Defaults to `false`.
-* `root_device_name` - (Optional) The name of the root device (for example, `/dev/sda1`, or `/dev/xvda`).
-* `virtualization_type` - (Optional) Keyword to choose what virtualization mode created instances will use.
-Can be either "paravirtual" (the default) or "hvm".
-The choice of virtualization type changes the set of further arguments that are required, as described below.
-* `architecture` - (Optional) Machine architecture for created instances.
-Defaults to "x86_64".
-* `ebs_block_device` - (Optional) Nested block describing an EBS block device that should be attached to created instances.
-The structure of this block is described below.
-* `ephemeral_block_device` - (Optional) Nested block describing an ephemeral block device that should be attached to created instances.
-The structure of this block is described below.
-* `tags` - (Optional) A mapping of tags to assign to the resource.

 ### change_password